-\textbf{Conclusion.} In this paper, we experimentally find that widely used IoU-like methods do not actually solve the well-known boundary discontinuity problem.
-On further analysis, we find the essential cause of the problem lies at discontinuous angular ground-truth(box), not just discontinuous loss.
-With the help of our proposed Angle Correct Module (ACM) based on polar coordinate decomposition, the smooth value of the model output is converted into sawtooth angular value, and then IoU-like methods can fully release their potential.
-Extensive quantitative \& qualitative experiments show that our methods eliminates boundary problem thoroughly.
+In this paper, we experimentally find that widely used IoU-like methods do not actually solve the well-known boundary discontinuity problem.
+On further analysis, we find that the key to solution lies in the encoding mode of the smoothing function rather than in joint or independent optimization.
+Moreover, we propose a dual-optimization paradigm integrated with complex-exponential angular coding, which achieves the objectives of both correcting angular boundary and blending parameters.
+Finally, extensive experiments show that our methods effectively eliminate boundary problem and significantly improve detection performance for the object detector.